numpy/numpy/doc/source/building/index.rst

         C/C++ compilers available inside the shell you are using, you need to run a ``.bat`` file for the correct bitness and architecture (e.g., for 64-bit Intel CPUs, use ``vcvars64.bat``).

+        If using a Conda environment while a version of Visual Studio 2019+ is installed that includes the MSVC v142 package (VS 2019 C++ x86/x64 build tools), activating the conda environment should cause Visual Studio to be found and the appropriate .bat file executed to set these variables.

         For detailed guidance, see `Use the Microsoft C++ toolset from the command line
         <https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170>`__.